sensiloles/quit-smoking-bot/docker/README.md

 # 🐳 Docker Configuration

-This directory contains all Docker-related configurations for the universal Telegram bot deployment framework.
+This directory contains all Docker-related configurations for the Quit Smoking Bot deployment.

 ## 📁 Structure